NOSTOS STRATEGIES

 A specialised consultancy on the return of cultural heritage

-NOSTOS offers strategic advice and support to governments, organisations, communities, and private individuals to facilitate the return of cultural heritage.
+NOSTOS offers strategic advice and support to governments, organisations, communities, and individuals to facilitate the return of cultural heritage.

 NOSTOS will also help museums, private collectors, auction houses and galleries to develop repatriation plans, providing advice on return and collaboration related to foreign artefacts.